tpaviot/ProcessScheduler/doc/scheduling_problem.rst

 .. math:: horizon = \frac{12-8}{1/60}=240

 .. note::
    The :attr:`horizon` attribute is optional.
-If it is not passed to the :class:`SchedulingProblem` instantiation method, the solver will later find an horizon value compliant with the set of constraints.
+If it is not passed to the :meth:`__init__` method, the solver will search an horizon value compliant with the set of constraints.
 In the case where the scheduling problem aims at optimizing the horizon (e.g. a makespan objective), the horizon should not be set manually.